-This document describes the definition of different CUSP license states and what needs to be done when you identify CUSP license states.
-CUSP uses Cisco Smart Manager to register and authorize license.
+This document defines the different CUSP license states and describes how each license state affects call handling.
+CUSP uses Cisco Smart Manager to register and authorize licenses.

-You must have a valid account in Cisco Smart Manager to configure smart licensing for Cisco Unified SIP Proxy.
+You must have a valid account in Cisco Smart Manager to configure smart licensing for CUSP.

-There are different states with CUSP's lisence, and each state causes CUSP to handle calls differently.
-Enforcement modes are as below:
+The CUSP license has different states, and each state causes CUSP to handle calls differently.
+Enforcement modes are described below.

-Enforcement modes determines the mode of license usage once entitlement (license count) is requested.
+Enforcement modes determine the mode of license usage after the entitlement (license count) is requested.

-Evaluation period is for 90 days by default.
-Calls will be allowed in this state.
-Evaluation period starts the moment smart lciense is enabled.
-If registration or authorization requests fail, CUSP moves to Eval. mode.
+Eval: When the CUSP state is unidentified or registered, the enforcement mode is Eval.
+The evaluation period is 90 days by default.
+Calls are allowed in this state.
+The evaluation period starts the moment that smart licensing is enabled.
+If registration or authorization requests fail, CUSP moves to Eval mode.

-InComplaince license count requested to ther server is within the purchased limits.
+InCompliance: The license count requested to the server is within the purchased limits.

-EvalExpried Evaluation period has expired.
-Calls is not be allowed in this mode.
+EvalExpired: The evaluation period has expired.
+Calls are not allowed in this mode.

-Image below, summerizes CUSP state's license and the result of each state.
+This image summarizes the CUSP license states and the effect of each state.

 License States diagram

-From this image Check License Usage state is based on adding all CUSP server's configured counts and it compares with purchased license count.
-Check License Usage state is NOT the real time Call Per Second (CPS) count.
+The Check License Usage state is based on the sum of the CUSP server's configured counts compared to the purchased license count.
+The Check License Usage state is not the real-time Call Per Second (CPS) count.

-This image shows where to check current CUSP license state from CUSP admin GUI page.
+This image shows where to check the current CUSP license state from the CUSP Admin page.

-CUSP keeps count of the calls and records a snapshot every 30 seconds for a window time of 5 minutes.
-The average CPS for these 5 minutes records must be well under the license's limit.
-If the average goes higher than the limit, then CUSP starts rejecting the calls.
-If the call volume stays consistently high, then CUSP does not resume service until the CPS drops to the limit.
+CUSP keeps count of the calls and records a snapshot every 30 seconds for a window time of five minutes.
+The average CPS for these five-minute records must be well under the license's limit.
+If the average goes higher than the limit, CUSP starts rejecting the calls.
+If the call volume stays consistently high, CUSP does not resume service until the CPS drops to the limit.

 Enable Failed Call logging

-Token [ hash generated for the customer account in samrt manager ]
+Token [ hash generated for the customer account in Smart Manager ]